slu-soc5050/lecture-09/examples/lecture-09.md

 `fct_recode()` will follow the order of the levels specified, and will collapse values into the new categories to the left of each equals sign.

+## When To Use Functions

+  - `ifelse()` - use when you have a small number of edits to make to numeric variables (in terms of declaring values missing) and string variables (for declaring values missing or editing a single specific value)
+  - `case_when()` - use for categorical variables to convert to string and/or declare a range of values missing
+  - `fct_relevel()` - use for editing the order of *already existing* factors
+  - `fct_recode()` - use for specifying values for *new* factors, or for changing the values of *existing* factors